 Step 2 – Contact York Carers Centre

-York Carers Centre will be able to give you more information about the top tips.
-They work with all carers; adult carers, young adult carers (18 to 25), young carers (8 to 18), and carers who are affected by drug or alcohol addiction.
+York Carers Centre will be able to give you more information about any of the points above.
+We work with all carers; adult carers, young adult carers (18 to 25), young carers (5 to 18).
 York Carers Centre will also put you in touch with other organisations and forums that can support you.

 Step 3 – Tell people you are a carer